 That’s why ideally, when you clap in a room that has adequate treatment, there won’t be an echo at all.
 Keep this in mind with regards to your setup.

 Not Happy With The Way Your Speakers Sound Now?
 Try A Mirror

 Do this until the person sitting down can see the reflection of one of the speakers.
-When you see it, stop, and mark that spot on the wall.
-Then repeat that walk for the other 2 speakers and mark those.
+When you see it, stop, and make note of where exactly that spot is.

 The idea here is that the point of visual reflection in the mirror is also where the sound from your speaker is reflecting to your seating position.

 By placing acoustic panels in those spots you marked, it’ll help dampen the unwanted sounds that could be affecting your audio quality.
 With doing this you may notice a difference immediately.

 Calibration of course helps too though there’s a few things with regards to mistakes you’ll want to keep in mind.

 Do Your Eyes Get Tired While Watching TV?
 Do This

 A common issue with TVs is that they aren’t typically calibrated right out of the box.
 Many displays are set with the backlight at the maximum value possible.